 Imfinzi is a precision cancer immunotherapy designed to bind with a protein called PD-L1, which is expressed on cancer cells and tumor-infiltrating immune cells, blocking its interaction with the PD-1 receptor.
 By inhibiting PD-L1, Imfinzi may enable the activation of T cells.

-Approval was based on a trial evaluating 182 patients with locally advanced or metastatic urothelial carcinoma whose disease progressed after prior platinum-containing chemotherapy.
+Approval was based on a clinical trial evaluating 182 patients with locally advanced or metastatic urothelial carcinoma whose disease progressed after prior platinum-containing chemotherapy.

-Answers to frequently asked questions about CA 125.
+Preventing COVID-19 in Cancer.
+Answers to frequently asked questions about vaccination and Evushield.